 • Family background.

-• Superinfections (staphylococcus, herpes, chicken pox, molluscum, warts) are frequent due to the fact that the defence system is occupied by false enemies.
+• Superinfections (staphylococcus, herpes, chicken pox, molluscum, warts) are frequent due to the fact that the defense system is occupied by false enemies.

 Why is the child treated?